CX-Box/cxbox-doc/docs/widget/type/widget.md

 *   [AdditionalList widget](/widget/type/additionallist/additionallist) is list the general information for many records.
 Widget is always located **on the right**.
 *   [AssocListPopup widget](/widget/type/assoclistpopup/assoclistpopup) is a popup component designed to the selection of multiple values.
 *   [AssocTreePopup widget](/widget/type/assoctreepopup/assoctreepopup) is a popup component designed to the selection of multiple values from a hierarchical, lazily loaded tree.
+*   [Column2D widget](/widget/type/column2d/column2d) draws a column chart: a bar per category on the X axis, a number on the Y axis.
+The user can switch it to a table.
 *   [EmptyWidget widget](/widget/type/emptywidget/emptywidget) is a component for displaying text.
 *   [FilePreview widget](/widget/type/filepreview/filepreview) is a component for file viewing.
 It always occupies 50% of the main screen area and stays fixed at the top while scrolling.
 *   [Form widget](/widget/type/form/form) is a component for data viewing and editing.